Seodaemun

 Donuimun, sometimes called the West Gate or Seodaemun, was one of the Eight Gates of Seoul in Seoul, South Korea.
 The gate served as the western opening to the Fortress Wall that surrounded the city during the Joseon period.

 It was originally built in 1396, destroyed during the 16th century, and then rebuilt in 1711.
 However, it was again destroyed in 1915, during the Japanese occupation of Korea, and has not since been rebuilt.

 History

 Donuimun was originally built in 1396.
 It was burned as a result of the 16th century invasions by Japan, but was rebuilt in 1711.
 In 1413, the gate was closed.
 In 1422, Donuimun gate was repaired.
 Donuimun Gate was rebuilt in 1711.
 In 1915, the gate was again destroyed during the Japanese colonial period.
-The gate was photographed at various times before its destruction, most notably by in a series of photographs taken by Presbyterian missionary Horace Grant Underwood in 1904.
+The gate was photographed at various times before its destruction, most notably in a series of photographs taken by Presbyterian missionary Horace Grant Underwood in 1904.
 Some of these photographs show the tracks of an "American Electric Tramway" running through the gate.

 The name Donuimun means literally "Loyalty Gate."
 It was one of the Four Great Gates in the Fortress Wall of Seoul.